amcbn06/Advent-of-Code-2024---Solutions/README.md

-# Advent of Code 2024
+# Advent of Code 2024 Solutions

+This year, out of boredom, curiosity and because i thought it would be fun I decided to try to solve all the problems from the Advent of Code.

-Here are my personal solutions to the 2024 edition of Advent of Code:
+Here are my solutions and some personal impressions for each problem:
 - [01.12.2024](01.12.2024.cpp): my impressions